Yasashari/C4-contest/frankencoin.md

 313                    address current = addressesToWipe[i];

-Use i instead of 0 so that its burned tokens from address which are in the addressesToWipe array.
+Use i instead of 0 so that its burned tokens from addresses which are in the addressesToWipe array.